Mahtab-Jeyhani/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe

-This repository contains python based interactive Tic-Tac-Toe game.
+This repository contains python based interactive Tic-Tac-Toe game using tkinter, which is a GUI library.

 ## Controls
 1. Player X starts the game